Goncalves2525/real-estate-management-system/docs/sprintA/us001/01.requirements-engineering/Readme.md

 **From the specifications document:**

->	Each task is characterized by having a unique reference per organization, a designation, an informal and a technical description, an estimated duration and cost as well as the its classifying task category.
+>	Unregistered users are able to consult the properties by type, number of rooms, and sort by criteria such as price or the parish where the property is located.

->	As long as it is not published, access to the task is exclusive to the employees of the respective organization.
+>	//As long as it is not published, access to the task is exclusive to the employees of the respective organization.//